Battle royal (professional wrestling): Royal Rampage

+Bardahl Cup

+The Bardahl Cup (Spanish: Copa Bardahl) is a Lucha Libre AAA Worldwide (AAA) match contested in their TripleMania event.
+The rules are similar to both WWE's Royal Rumble and MLW's Battle Riot where 14 wrestlers compete and two competitors start the match with another competitor enters every 90 seconds.
+Eliminations in the Bardahl Cup, unlike a traditional battle royal, can be by the traditional throwing of throw your opponents over the top rope but also by pinfall or submission.

 Team variations

 Team variations of battle royals consist of designated tag teams of wrestlers, usually two to a team.
 There are different types of such matches, and though most follow normal battle royal rules, teams may be eliminated when either one or both partners are eliminated from the ring.
 One notable version was the battle royal prior to WrestleMania XV, where each wrestler fought as a singles competitor, with the final two in the ring named joint winners, earning the right to challenge for the promotion's tag team championship later that night.